Elati – Pertouli – Neraidochori

 Saint Paraskevi Monastery

-The abbey of Saint Paraskevi stands on Tsiouka, in an altitude of 1270 meters, 2 kilometers away from the village.
-It was built in 1792 by armatolos Gousios Chatzipetros, in the ruins of the older chapel of Transfiguration and its rhythm is basilica with a dome.
+The Saint Paraskevi Monastery is located in Tsiouka, in an altitude of 1270 meters, between the villages Neraidochori and Pyrra.
+It was built in 1792 by the chieftain Gousios Chatzipetros, in the ruins of the older chapel of Transfiguration and its rhythm is basilica with a dome.
 At the period of its prime the monastery had a rich library, estates and flocks while, it housed the relics of Saint Modestos of Jerusalem.
 During the Second World War it served as a hideout for the Greek soldiers and suffered great damages.

 Pyrra Folklore Museum